ventZl/cmrx/man/02_overview.md

 Define service implementation
 -----------------------------

-Next, it is necessary to provide implementation of all functions declared in interface the service implements.
+Next, it is necessary to provide implementation of all functions declared in the interface this service implements.
 Once these functions are implemented, they can be put together into interface implementation table.
 This is an instance of interface, where function pointers point to actual functions just created.